vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-workload-identity.md

 downtime can interrupt workload attestation.
 The `--authentication-token-webhook-cache-ttl` kubelet flag controls how long the kubelet caches TokenReview responses and may help to mitigate this issue.
-A large cache ttl value is not recommended however, as that can impact permission revocation.
+A large cache TTL value is not recommended however, as that can impact permission revocation.

 Advantages:

-* Leverages well understood and widely supported cryptographic standards (x509 & JWT).
+- Leverages well understood and widely supported cryptographic standards (x509 & JWT).
-* Cross-platform supporting both Kubernetes and non-Kubernetes workloads.
+- Cross-platform supporting both Kubernetes and non-Kubernetes workloads.
-* Can leverage an upstream CA if required.
+- Can leverage an upstream CA if required.
-* All certificates can be provided in-memory to mitigate compromised disk access.
+- All certificates can be provided in-memory to mitigate compromised disk access.
-* Supports many application integration points (see below).
+- Supports many application integration points (see below).
-* Supports more granular property selectors than other identity providers.
+- Supports more granular property selectors than other identity providers.
-* CNCF project.
+- CNCF project.
-* Supports federation between clusters.
+- Supports federation between clusters.
-* Regular rotation of secrets.
+- Regular rotation of secrets.

 Disadvantages:

-* Doesn't support separate certificate authorities for client and server.
+- Doesn't support separate certificate authorities for client and server.
-* Is another component to maintain in an environment.
+- Is another component to maintain in an environment.
-* Nodes and workloads identities need to be registered.
+- Nodes and workloads identities need to be registered.
 This is manual out of the box (but could be automated).
-* Requires a backing datastore to persist identity data (sqlite by default), raising the complexity of maintaining the solution.
+- Requires a backing datastore to persist identity data (sqlite by default), raising the complexity of maintaining the solution.

 ### Integration Points